AdobeDocs/target.fr-FR/help/administrating-target/response-tokens.md

    >
    >Les paramètres dotés de caractères spéciaux ne s’affichent pas dans la liste.
 Seuls les caractères alphanumériques et les traits de soulignement sont pris en charge.

-1. (Conditionnel) Si vous voulez utiliser un paramètre de profil comme jeton de réponse, mais que ce paramètre n’est pas passé par un appel de mbox et n’est dès lors pas chargé dans l’interface utilisateur de Target, vous pouvez utiliser le bouton Créer pour ajouter le profil à l’interface utilisateur.
+1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through an mbox call and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.

-   Cliquez sur **[!UICONTROL Créer]**, indiquez le nom du jeton, puis cliquez sur **[!UICONTROL Activer]**.
+   Cliquez sur **[!UICONTROL Ajouter un jeton]** de réponse, indiquez le nom du jeton, puis cliquez sur **[!UICONTROL Activer]**.

    ![](assets/response_token_create.png)